shrikantsahu2004/dev-link/README.md

 4. For authentication, we have made use of jwt tokens which expire after a certain time.
 5. githubclientId and githubSecret are used as a part of authorizing imports of github repositories in our website.

+Features:

+1. Users can register, login on our website.
+2. Users can add profile, edit profile, add/delete experience, add/delete education details.
+3. Users (even if not signed in) can view other developers' profiles, their skill set, education and experience.
+4. Users (if signed in) can view all other developers' posts and like/unlike them and also comment on them(discussion thread, most recent comment at the top).
+5. Users can remove only their own posts and comments.

+References:

+Offical documentation for node, react, npm packages, jwt.
+Youtube
+MDN Docs
+Geeksforgeeks
+W3schools
+StackOverflow

 Future Scope:

 UI Screens: